dragon-Elec/z-manager/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)

+## 🕐 Developer Status ⏳

-> 🕐 **Developer Status:** Project updates will be slow for a while, user is a bit busy. ⏳
+**Project updates will be slow for a while, user is a bit busy.**

+> In the meantime, feel free to test and make pull requests.

 A Modern GTK4 / Libadwaita GUI for Managing ZRAM on Linux.